KaleyKrim/socket-chat/README.md

-# socket-chat
+# socket-chat:speech_balloon:

-A simple browser chat built with Node.js, Express, HTML5, and Socket.io.
+A simple browser chat built with Node.js, Express, HTML5, and Socket.io✨

 To do: